 For me, it is sobering to discover that the reality for him was that those decisions were made for him by his parents.
 Back in those days, the whole affair transpired more like a business transaction than a sending off.
 I gather that my grandparents held the belief that their job was finished, and that it was time for my father to lead his own life.
 That was the way it had to be — no discussion.
 I also think it’s fair to say that in no way did it make them uncomfortable to approach my dad’s coming of age that way.
 Their view was that life was tough for them and now it was going to be tough for my dad — and they didn’t feel compelled to soften or lessen that message.
 I hope I can have half as much resolve and strength when it comes time for my kids to make that transition.
 I definitely would like to deliver that same message of “Hey, it’s time to make it on your own,” although certainly in a different way!

-Most of the parents I talk to on the support line in this situation are extremely afraid for their kids.
+Most of the parents I talk to in this situation are extremely afraid for their kids.
 As a result, some of them accept abuse and other inappropriate behaviors in exchange for the relief they experience as a result of knowing that their kids are safe and have a roof over their heads.
 Just remember, there is no excuse for abuse — from younger or older kids.
 And in the end it won’t help your child take on life and all of its challenges.
 In addition, the longer parents are trapped in that situation, the more hostility mounts between the parents and the child — until everybody may be feeling like they never want to see or talk to one another ever again!
 I say “trapped” because many parents feel compelled by obligation to get their child on their own two feet, even in the face of destructive and abusive behavior.
 Yet, most parents in that situation are tired of living that way.
 And the child may desperately want to be independent, but probably doesn’t have the skills to live on his or her own.

 It’s especially hard for the parents of acting out teens because they lack the security of feeling confident about their child’s ability to thrive in the world.
 Sometimes these parents will ask the question “How do I save my child?” followed by “Or do I even save them?”
 James Lehman’s article series on living with an adult child offers such great insight on how to make the situation work for everyone.
 James encourages parents to view their adult child as a guest in their home and to express that openly with your child.
 When you do that, you send this message: “You’ve had 18 years to learn how to make it on your own.
 Now’s the time to put it into practice.”